ArnyminerZ/MarkdownText/README.md

 * Tables are not supported.
 * Horizontal rules do not fill the whole width.

+# Permissions

+The library requires the following permissions:
+- `INTERNET`: To load images from the web.
+If you don't want the app to load images from the web, you can disable it from the Manifest.

 ## Usage

 Add to the module's dependencies: